Katherine, Northern Territory

-Katherine is a town in the Northern Territory of Australia.
+Katherine (/en/; Gajadein) is a town in the Northern Territory of Australia.
 It is situated on the Katherine River, after which it is named, 320 km southeast of Darwin.
-The fourth largest settlement in the Territory, it is known as the place where "The outback meets the tropics".
+The fourth largest settlement in the Territory, it is known as the place where "the outback meets the tropics".

-Katherine had an urban population of 5,980 at the 2021 Australia Census.
+Katherine had an urban population of 9,643 at the 2021 Australian census.